After you've added the Plausible script to your website, it's time to verify that the integration is working.

 plausible to search for the Plausible Analytics script.

-You should see the Plausible Analytics tracking script in the source code of your website.
+You should see the Plausible Analytics tracking script in the "Network" tab or in the source code of your website.
 If you cannot see the script, please double check if you've inserted it correctly.
 Installing Plausible on a site can be a slightly different process depending on what tools you're using.

 We've put together several integration guides that cover popular website builders and content management systems (CMS) such as WordPress and Ghost.
 Thanks to the members of our community, there are also community integrations and plugins for several frameworks such as Hugo and GatsbyJS.
 These can help you set up and start counting your site visitors in no time.

 Plausible script is on your site but still seeing the green blinking dot and no stats?

 Does your site use a Content Security Policy (CSP)?
 If it does, you need to add plausible.io specifically to the allowed domains.
 More info here.

 Running on localhost?
 Our script automatically disables itself when running on localhost as the majority of people don't want those stats to be counted.
 In the

 window.location.hostnameis used to verify that.
 If you do want to track stats on localhost, you can use our extension.

 On WordPress and using WP Rocket plugin?
 It may affect our script.
 We recommend you use our official WordPress plugin to avoid these issues or to manually whitelist our script in WP Rocket settings.
 Learn more here.

 On Wordpress and using SiteGround Optimizer plugin?
 Take a look at these instructions for the SG Optimizer.